Overview

 Graduation Rate 95%

-What is the graduation rate at Columbia University in the City of New York?
+What is the graduation rate at Columbia University?

-95% of students who start at Columbia University in the City of New York end up finishing their degree within six years of enrolling.
+95% of students who start at Columbia University finish their degree within six years of enrolling.
 This is 37% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

-How much do graduates of Columbia University in the City of New York go on to earn?
+How much do graduates of Columbia University go on to earn?

-10 years after starting school at Columbia University in the City of New York, the median earnings among students who received federal financial aid was $102,491.
+The median income of students 10 years after starting at Columbia University is $102,491.
 This is $52,100 more than the national median.

 How much do students at Columbia take out in loans?

-Graduates of Columbia have to take out a median of $21,500 in federal student loans.
-This is $8,000 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Columbia take out a median of $21,500 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources